XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 The **priority** convenys the importance of a thread to the scheduler. **getPriority() and setPriority()**

 ### Yielding

+**Causing the currently running thread to yield to any other threads of the same priority that are waiting to be scheduled.**

 When you call **yield()**, you are suggesting that other threads of the same priority might be run.
 However, **you cannot rely on yield() for any serious control or tuning of your application.**